-Dangers of Ashwagandha Mayo Clinic – Many dangers are associated with the Ashwagandha Mayo Clinic, but the answer to the question is “dangerous.”
+Dangers of Ashwagandha – Many troubles are associated with the Ashwagandha Mayo Clinic, but the answer to the question is “dangerous.”
 It all depends on how the herb is taken.
 Ashwagandha can be used to treat a wide range of conditions.
 You can take it as a herbal supplement or as a pill.
 It can be taken either with or without food.

 Benefits of Ashwagandha

-Ashwagandha may be lowering your testosterone levels if you notice an increase in hair growth and appearance.
+Ashwagandha may lower your testosterone levels if you notice an increase in hair growth and appearance.
 Testosterone is responsible for sexual drive, aggression, muscle mass, and sexual drive.
 There is a possibility that your body may convert too fast to testosterone if you take a herb with anabolic properties.
 This could lead to an increase in muscle mass which may cause an increase in body weight.
-This side effect can be severe so you should discontinue taking Ashwagandha.
+This side effect can be severe, so you should discontinue taking Ashwagandha.

 A professional may be needed to help you deal with the side effects of Ashwagandha.
 You can consult your physician to determine the best way to use this herb.
-It is essential to inform your doctor about any medications you take, such as Celexa, Tagamet, and Lexapro.
+You must inform your doctor about any medications you take, such as Celexa, Tagamet, and Lexapro.